 Reciprocity comes from deep-rooted cultural beliefs that you “owe” someone who does something for you.
 It’s uncomfortable to feel indebted to someone.
 So, you pay off that “debt” by giving them something in return.
 You give them your consideration.

 For example, B2B brands offer free downloads to potential customers.
 They know customers are more likely to consider them when they’ve given them something.
 What you offer customers has to be meaningful, unexpected and customised to their needs.
 Reciprocity only works if the customers thinks what you give them is valuable.

 Social proof drives consideration

-The Foot in the Door approach to drive consideration
+The Foot in the Door approach

-It comes from an old selling technique, where you start by asking someone to agree with a small easy statement or question.
-“Isn’t it funny how many people struggle to find the right car / insurance policy / holiday?” for example.
+Another common behavioural science technique used in marketing to drive consideration is the Foot in the Door approach.
+It comes from an old selling technique.
+You start by asking someone to agree with a small easy statement or question.
+“Isn’t it funny how many people struggle to find the right car / insurance policy / holiday?”, for example.